 Every family always have in home ragù sauce and béchamel sauce because they are the base for many italian recipes.
 Either homemade or store bought (hey, nobody’s perfect).

-- When doing baked pasta or pasta casseroles, remember to boil the pasta 3-4 minutes less than usual as it will continue cooking in the casserole.
+- When doing a pasta bake or pasta casseroles, remember to boil the pasta 3-4 minutes less than usual.
+It will continue cooking in the casserole.

-- You can add extra ingredients like mushrooms, bell peppers or zucchini to the ragù sauce or make a vegetarial ragù from scratch.
+- You can add extra ingredients like mushrooms, bell peppers or zucchini to the ragù sauce.
+Or you can make a vegetarian ragù from scratch.

 - You can decide if you prefer to layer the ingredients like a Lasagna or to mix it all together (like I did in this recipe).
 I like both ways. 🙂